MicrosoftDocs/dynamics365smb-docs/business-central/shopify/background.md

 # Execute tasks in background

-App allows perform some tasks in background.
+Extension allows perform some tasks in background.
 Two modes are supported:
 - Manually triggered task will be immidiately scheduled via **Job Queue Entries**
 - Reccuring tasks scheduled in **Job Queue* Entries*